Woodchurch High School

-Woodchurch High School is a non-selective co-educational secondary school with academy status for 11- to 16-year-olds.
+Woodchurch High School is a non-selective co-educational secondary school with academy status for people aged 11 to 16.
 It is located at Woodchurch, on the Wirral Peninsula, England.
 The school holds Specialist Engineering College status, and has facilities for students with physical and learning disabilities.

 Facilities

 The main school building has a central hub with subject specific wings projecting out.
 Facilities include 4 Physics labs, 4 Chemistry labs, 3 Biology labs, 2 Science prep rooms, 2 Food Technology rooms, ICT, Art, Textiles, Maths, P.E, MFL, English and a recording studio.
 The building was designed by Building Design Partnership and the main contractor was KIER NorthWest.
 It is a functional and striking modern building that contrasts blocks of red and blue or black.
 The brickwork features modulation and effects including curved walls.

 Woodchurch High School Sports Complex has a number of facilities including Health and Fitness Suites, Sports Halls, Fitness Studios and Synthetic Turf Pitches.